 Any event other than construction that will involve the use of the roadway, such as a block party, parade, or bike race, requires a special events permit.
-The Special Events Coordinator determines whether barricades, traffic control devices and, if needed, police officers are to be obtained as a condition of the permit by the person or organization
+The Civic Events Coordinator within the Department of Transportation determines whether barricades, traffic control devices and, if needed, police officers are to be obtained as a condition of the permit by the person or organization.
+The Tucson Police Department Special Event Officer serves as a resource for the planning and coordination of Civic Event Requests.
+The planning necessary to insure a successful civic event may be quite extensive and often requires the approval of a variety of different departments within the City of Tucson.
+Complete Civic Event applications must be submitted to the Tucson Department of Transportation Civic Event Coordinator at least SIX WEEKS in advance of the event.
+This provides adequate time to coordinate with the City Departments involved in the planning and approval process.

 - A letter from the barricade company stating they have been contracted to provide barricades for the event.
 The barricade company is responsible for setup, monitoring of the barricades for the duration of the event, and the removal of the barricades as soon as possible at the conclusion of the event.